rasel-ml/FontLens/README.md

 - Claude AI [For coding help]
 - Termux (Androied) [For git push]
 - Github-Action [To build]

 No Laptop/Computer is used.

 ## Copyright
 ```
-Copyright (C) 2026 Rasel Molla
+Copyright (C) 2026 Md.
+Rasel Molla

-This program is free software: you can redistribute it and/or modify
-it under the terms of the GNU General Public License as published by
-the Free Software Foundation, either version 3 of the License, or any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

-This program is distributed in the hope that it will be useful,
-but WITHOUT ANY WARRANTY; without even the implied warranty of
-MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 ```